-Instructions for downloading and installing MOVES2010b are available on the MOVES web page www.epa.gov/otaq/models/moves/.
+Instructions for downloading and installing the revised version of MOVES2010b are available on the MOVES web page www.epa.gov/otaq/models/moves/.

 Users will find that Run Specifications (RunSpecs) and input databases developed with MOVES2010 or MOVES2010a need to be changed to run with MOVES2010b.
 EPA has created tools that easily convert old RunSpecs and databases to the MOVES2010b format.

-Users should always specify what version of MOVES was used to create emissions results for state implementation plans (SIPs), conformity and other purposes.
+Users should always specify in relevant documentation what version of MOVES was used to create emissions results for state implementation plans (SIPs), conformity and other purposes.